Rsemane/Connecting-Securely-to-AKS-Private-Cluster/README.md

 ## ✅ Access Options

-1. **Jump Server (VM) in VNet or Peered VNet**
-   Deploy a virtual machine within the same VNet or a peered VNet.
-Ensure it is permitted by Network Security Groups (NSGs) to access the AKS endpoint.
+1. **Run Command via Azure portal in AKS Resource** Access to your kubernetes resources on your AKS resource, click on Run command to interact with AKS cluster.
-2. **Azure Bastion via Portal**
+2. **Azure Bastion via Portal with Jump box**
-   Use Azure Bastion to connect to a jump server VM through the Azure Portal, eliminating the need for public IPs.
+   Use Azure Bastion to connect to a jump box VM through the Azure Portal, eliminating the need for public IPs.
 3. **Cloud Shell in Azure Virtual Network**
-   Launch Cloud Shell inside the VNet and use the az aks invoke or kubectl commands to interact with the AKS cluster securely.
+   Launch Cloud Shell inside the VNet and use kubectl commands to interact with the AKS cluster securely.
-4. **On-Premises Network via VPN or ExpressRoute** Connect from your corporate network to Azure using VPN or ExpressRoute, enabling secure access to the AKS private endpoint.
+4. **On-Premises Network via VPN or ExpressRoute** Establish a secure connection to the Azure jumpbox's private IP from your corporate network using VPN or ExpressRoute, thereby enabling secure access to the AKS private endpoint.
+5. **AKS Invoke via Azure CLI or Powershell**
+   You can execute the az aks command invoke using the -c parameter from Azure Cloud Shell or the Azure CLI/PowerShell on your local machine, provided you're authenticated to your subscription.
+Note that this method supports only one command execution at a time.
-5. **Bastion-AKS Direct Integration (Preview)**
+6. **Bastion-AKS Direct Integration (Preview)**
    Azure Bastion now supports direct integration with AKS (currently in preview).
 For a detailed walkthrough, refer to Richard Hooper (@PixelRobots)'s excellent explanation.

 ## Architecture Diagram